Asian golden cat

-The Asian golden cat (Catopuma temminckii) is a medium-sized wild cat native to the northeastern Indian subcontinent, Southeast Asia and China.
-It has been listed as Vulnerable on the IUCN Red List since 2025, and is threatened by poaching and habitat destruction, since Southeast Asian forests are undergoing the world's fastest regional deforestation.
+The Asian golden cat (Catopuma temminckii) also known as Temminck's cat or the Asiatic golden cat, is a medium-sized wild cat native to the northeastern Indian subcontinent, Southeast Asia and southern China.
+The Asian golden cat's scientific name honours Coenraad Jacob Temminck.

+It has been listed as Vulnerable on the IUCN Red List since 2025, and is threatened by poaching and habitat destruction, since Southeast Asian forests are undergoing the world's fastest regional deforestation as well as poaching for the illegal wildlife trade, where its pelt and bones are often sold as substitutes for tiger parts in traditional medicine.